appy-one/acebase/README.md

 ## Upgrade notices

-v0.7.0 - Changed DataReference.vars object for subscription events, it now contains all values for path wildcards and variables with their index, and (for named variables:) ```name``` and ($-)prefixed ```$name```.
+* v0.7.0 - Changed DataReference.vars object for subscription events, it now contains all values for path wildcards and variables with their index, and (for named variables:) ```name``` and ($-)prefixed ```$name```.
 The ```wildcards``` array has been removed.
 See *Using variables and wildcards in subscription paths* in the documentation above.

-v0.6.0 - Changed ```db.types.bind``` method signature.
+* v0.6.0 - Changed ```db.types.bind``` method signature.
 Serialization and creator functions can now also access the ```DataReference``` for the object being serialized/instantiated, this enables the use of path variables.

-v0.4.0 - introduced fulltext, geo and array indexes.
+* v0.4.0 - introduced fulltext, geo and array indexes.
 This required making changes to the index file format, you will have to delete all index files and create them again using ```db.indexes.create```.

 ## Known issues

-* Indexes are currently not updated when the indexed key is being updated.
-This will be fixed in v0.9.11
+* Before v0.9.11, indexes were not updated when the indexed key or included keys were updated.
+Also, there was an issue when indexed nodes were removed, corrupting the index file in some cases.

 * Before v0.8.0, event listening on the root node would have caused errors, this has been fixed.